mreznits/spectro-cloud/education-engineer/tutorial.md

   loadBalancer: {}
 ```

+["to its external Azure network"?
+Removed reference to Azure.
+AFAIK, we are not necessarily working with Azure.]: #

-The configuration file contains a *deployment* configuration and a *service*.
-We use the deployment to inform Kubernetes the desired state we want for the application.
-The application, *web*, also has a service definition that exposes the port of the local cluster node to its external Azure network.
-The exposed *nodePort* is how you will access the application.
+The configuration file for the application *web* contains a *Deployment* configuration and a *Service* configuration.
+The *Deployment* configuration provides Kubernetes with the desired state of the application.
+The *Service* configuration exposes a port of the local cluster node (*NodePort*) to its external network, allowing you to access the application.

-Next, deploy the application.
+## Deploy Application

+[Note: this is local deployment (i.e. not to AWS / Azure)]: #

+Deploy the application, *web*, using the following command.

 ```shell
 $ kubectl apply -f app.yaml
 ```

+## Access Application

-Now that the application, web, is deployed we can access the application by exposing the nodePort through port forwarding.
-However, to port forward the container port the container name is required.
+To access the application, get the container name and use port forwarding to expose the container port to the local network.

 To get the container name, issue the following command: